-The Chaplain is employed through Korus Connect, and the role of the Chaplain is supported by the Korus Connect Chaplaincy Committee (KCCC) Support Group.
+The Chaplain is supported by the Chaplaincy Committee (KCC).
 The committee is made up of school staff, parents and representatives from local churches, and operates to support the Chaplain, raise funds and promote awareness of the program.
-Together, the KCCC and the school raise all the finances to fund the Chaplaincy at the school.
+Together, the KCC and the school raise all the finances to fund the Chaplaincy at the school.

 Visit the Second-hand uniform and book shop page for more details.

-If you would like to know more about school chaplaincy, you are welcome to attend a KCCC Support Group meeting.
+If you would like to know more about school chaplaincy, you are welcome to attend a KCC meeting.
 Meetings are held twice per term and run for approximately one hour.
 Please contact Rosemary Carter if you would like to attend.